Whiskey Rebellion: Aftermath

 The insurrection collapsed as the federal army marched west into western Pennsylvania in October 1794.
-Some of the most prominent leaders of the insurrection, such as David Bradford, fled westward to safety.
-It took six months for those who were charged to be tried.
-Most were acquitted due to mistaken identity, unreliable testimony and lack of witnesses.
-Two were sentenced to hang, see below.
+The army encountered no resistance.

+Upon arriving in Western Pennsylvania, Lee prepared to arrest rebel leaders.
+With little regard for due process, troops carried out raids on the night of November 13, breaking into houses and rousing suspects from their beds.
+No distinction was made between rebels and witnesses.
+Captives were driven, in their nightclothes and barefoot, over muddy roads and streams, to be held in floorless animal pens and basements.
+Some had their health ruined, and at least one died.
+The night was remembered locally as "the Dreadful Night" for years.
+About 150 persons were arrested.

 Immediately before the arrests "... as many as 2,000 of [the rebels]...had fled into the mountains, beyond the reach of the militia.
 It was a great disappointment to Hamilton, who had hoped to bring rebel leaders such as David Bradford to trial in Philadelphia...and possibly see them hanged for treason.
 Instead, when the militia at last turned back, out of all the suspects they had seized a mere twenty were selected to serve as examples, They were at worst bit players in the uprising, but they were better than nothing."